 Your Property Assessment Notice may be for your annual assessment, or a supplementary or omitted assessment (assessment change), or a correction of factual error assessment (amended assessment).
 The appeal process for all types of assessment appeals is similar.

 File your appeal by:

 * file your appeal directly through the ARB website and receive $10 discount!
 You must use a credit card to file online.

-No discount is available for filing more than 25 appeals under one transaction.
-If you would like to receive a $10 discount, use our e-file option.
-However, please note that our e-file option can only accept up to 15 appeals per transaction.
-If you would like to submit more than 15 appeals and still use our e-file option, you will have to divide your submission into multiple transactions.
+To receive a $10 discount, use our e-File option.
+Please note that e-File can only accept up to 15 appeals per transaction.
+To submit more than 15 appeals while still using e-File, divide your submission into multiple transactions.
 There is no limit on the number of transactions that can be submitted.

 Required Filing Fee

 - Residential, farm, managed forest and conservation land properties are $132.50 for each roll number.